farazdagi/zevm/README.md

 ## Status

-Nested contract calls are working!

-CALL, DELEGATECALL, and STATICCALL all implemented with correct gas semantics.
+Getting closer to wrapping up the core functionality!

-Logging (LOG0-4), contract creation (CREATE/CREATE2) and pre-compiles are the remaining pieces.
+Contract creation (CREATE/CREATE2) and pre-compiles are the remaining pieces.
 Once those land, we can run the official Ethereum test suite end-to-end.

 ## Quickstart